 Of course I knew people drove on the left hand side in Ireland, I had been driving in this country for nearly a week!
 But all it took was just one small lapse in concentration and there I was, driving straight into the oncoming car!
 Airbags exploded, engines were fuming, but thank God, nobody was seriously hurt!

-My “victims” were English and in a very posh, polite way asked “What were you doing on this side of the road?”
+My “victims” were English who in a very posh, polite way asked “What were you doing on this side of the road?”
 No shouting, throwing tempers or anything, no. They even offered me sweets as we were waiting to be towed away!

-Unfortunately it hadn’t been a sketch: the next day I woke up with serious muscle pain and bruisers and with the police next to my tent, ready to take my declaration…
+The next day I woke up with serious muscle pain and bruisers and with the police next to my tent, ready to take my declaration…

 2/ The stolen bag in Cuba